GameHub1/gamehub/README.md

 ##Authentication

-We use Auth0 to authenticate users.
+We use Auth0 to authenticate users, using either email addresses and passwords or Google and Facebook account information.
+To access our secure login framework, just click the Login In/Sign Up button on our homepage.
+An Auth0 lock widget will appear on the screen, allowing you to sign in with an existing account or register a new account with an email address and password.

 ##User Profiles

-##Game interests
+##Game Interests

 ##Messaging